istareatscreens/business-hours-native/readme.md

 # business-hours-native

 This package provides a way to report a schedule of business hours and open status dynamically using the native JavaScript date object and no dependencies.
-Scheduling data is stored in a [JSON file](https://raw.githubusercontent.com/istareatscreens/business-hours-native/master/assets/hoursTemplate.json).
+Input data is delieverd via a JSON configuration file, example [HERE](https://raw.githubusercontent.com/istareatscreens/business-hours-native/master/assets/hoursTemplate.json).

 ## Features:

-- Times reported are localized to the business using [UTC corrections](https://earthsky.org/astronomy-essentials/universal-time)
+- Times reported are localized to the business using the date function toLocaleString() and [specifying a timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 - Shifting schedule where the first day of the week is always the current day and fixed scheduling where Sunday is the first day of the week and Saturday is the last day of the week
 - Dynamic time and scheduling adjustments by calling the refresh() function
 - Holiday hours - including support for reoccurring fixed week and named day of the week (e.g. Labour Day), and fixed date of the month holidays (e.g. Christmas)